 I potted the basil in a pot filled with dirt and some of my lazy compost mixed in.
 (Here’s how to compost the lazy way.)
 I really should have divided this basil among a few pots.
 It’s a bit crowded below.

 As the basil sat in the water and later grew in the pot above, it started to flower in several spots.
 Just pinch these off as soon as you see them—ideally when tiny, tightly closed up and green but if you miss those, pinch off when open and white.
 I keep my plant in a sunny kitchen greenhouse window but due to glare there, took the pic outside.
-I made homemade pasta this week (post to come eventually) and topped it with pesto made with most of this basil.
+I made homemade pasta this week and topped it with pesto made with most of this basil.
 I did leave several leaves though and will trim a bit to propagate more for another pot.
 The pesto tasted delicious.

 I tried this same trick with a green onion.
 After I had cut off and eaten the green part, I put the white part—the bottom of which I hadn’t trimmed—in a jar of water.
 It has been regrowing for over a month in my window and seems to have slowed down a bit.
+After you have some roots, replant the onions.